1952 Dutch Grand Prix

 The 1952 Dutch Grand Prix was a Formula Two race held on 17 August 1952 at the Circuit Zandvoort.
 It was race 7 of 8 in the 1952 World Championship of Drivers, in which each Grand Prix was run to Formula Two rules rather than the Formula One regulations normally used.
-The 90-lap race was won by Ferrari driver Alberto Ascari after he started from pole position.
+The 90-lap race was won by Ferrari driver Alberto Ascari after he started from pole position, meaning that he had won the championship for the first time in his career, as well as becoming the second italian in the first three years to become Formula One World Champion.
 His teammates Giuseppe Farina and Luigi Villoresi finished in second and third places.
 Ascari overtook Fangio's record for the most race wins, scoring his seventh at this race.